 The library website needs attention.
 Content needs to be pruned and updated.
 Interface needs to be redesigned and made responsive to small devices/phones.
 We may switch to WordPress so staff with no knowledge of html/css will be able to add and edit content.
-However, website revision plans have been delayed as we think about how to support multi-lingual portions of the website and as we think about how to find staff time for content creation and website maintenance.
+However, website revision plans have been delayed as we seek ways to support multi-lingual portions of the website and to find staff time for content creation and website maintenance.